A student-led initiative draws SF State students together digitally

 Club Officer’s tasks include attending and planning monthly meetings and preparing for small club events.
 Officers are responsible for establishing the club rules, overseeing chats and creating channels.

-A former member of the Gator Meetups Club Discord Brandon Wong-Delizo learned about the Discord through students.
+A former member of the Gator Meetups Club Discord Brandon Wong-Delizo learned about the server through students.
 He said Associated Students officers even recommended the club as an excellent way to connect with the campus community.

 “This club has so many connections to other clubs that other SF State club circles engage on the site, showing or sharing other clubs’ social events,” Wong-Delizo said.